15 Clerkenwell Close: Massive-precut stone exoskeleton

 The building has a load-bearing massive-precut stone exoskeleton, with visible fossils embedded in the limestone façade.
 The limestone was sourced from Normandy, and acts as a supportive "exoskeleton" for the building, meaning the outer area of the interior does not require columns or other supports; the core of the building is supported by a reinforced-concrete column containing the lifts and staircase.
 Use of limestone sourced from Normandy was inspired by the site's original structure, an 11th-century Norman abbey, also built from limestone, unusual for that time.
 The building includes a small public park to its left.

 In the context of other massive-precut stone buildings which have typically used smooth-faced ashlars, 15 Clerkenwell Close introduced two innovations.
 First, the blocks are only dimensioned at the ends.
 This yields both a cost benefit, by reducing expensive dimension cuts, and a style benefit, leaving the rusticated surfaces intact.
-Second, instead of a wall, it deploys the blocks as an exoskeleton allowing further cost savings by fewer cuts to resolve window weathering and deploying an inexpensive curtain wall behind.
+Second, instead of a wall, it deploys the blocks as an exoskeleton.